mrea1/TrovSample/README.md

 While this set of tests cover most functionality in the app, improvements could be made.
 Further unit tests could be written to test all possibilities on network calls.
 Additionally, a mocking library such as Mockito could be used to write more complex tests.

-Unfortunately, I ran into some issues getting Robolectric to play nice with Android M. This is a known issue within Robolectric.
-I implemented some workarounds, but I did not have time to figure it all out.
-I could solve this by compiling with SDK 21 and remove all SDK 22/23 code.
 I also could use Espresso, Google’s testing library.
 I have a bit of experience with it, and it looks to be pretty powerful and well supported within Android.